=

 Mozambique

-Responding to emergencies including disease outbreaks, providing care to people with advanced HIV, while also working in the conflict-ridden Cabo-Delgado province.
+Responding to disease outbreaks, providing care to people with advanced HIV, and addressing the needs of people displaced by conflict in Cabo-Delgado province.

 Our work in Mozambique